SamuelMarks/ml-params/README.md

   - Multi-machine
     - RPC and/or pubsub system linked to database to acquire params and update progress

-Likely these last use-cases will be better facilitated through major contributed to Google's TensorBoard with full db support.
+Likely these last use-cases will be better facilitated through contributions planned for Google's TensorBoard for full db support (from this project!).

+Furthermore, contributions to TensorFlow, PyTorch, and other frameworks are being prepared so that they officially expose granular types… making projects like ml-params more useful and accurate.

 ## Python 2.7
 Python 2.7 support isn't difficult.
 Just remove the keyword-only arguments.
 For the type annotations, use `cdd` to automatically replace them with docstrings.
 Effort has been put into making everything else Python 2/3 compatible.